TAMEST Protégé Program

 Each year, TAMEST members have a unique opportunity to help nurture the next generation of researchers in Texas.
 Through the TAMEST Protégé Program, early-career researchers are selected on an individual basis by TAMEST members to attend the TAMEST annual conference.
 Each year, 40-50 Protégés experience firsthand the premier gathering of the Texas scientific community, learning about state-of-the-art research taking place in Texas.

-The program is designed as a mentorship tool for early-career researchers (ideally within 15 years of their first academic appointment or are early career industry professionals).
+The program is designed as a mentorship tool for early-career researchers (ideally within 15 years of their first academic appointment or are early-career industry professionals).
 Protégés benefit from the mentorship of TAMEST members and get to network with top researchers in the state at the conference.
 (TAMEST members may invite one protégé to join them at the conference.)

 Protégé Program Benefits